RT-LOC/docs/docs/api/api_conns.md

 ## 2. MQTT data connection

-You can receive data in a pub/sub fashion, through our hosted Mosquitto (MQTT) server.
-Use the following configuration for your MQTT client:
+You can receive data in a pub/sub fashion, through an Mosquitto (MQTT) broker.
+You can use our MQTT broker (some limitations may apply) or set up your own.

+Make sure your RTLS setup is publishing MQTT data to the broker Use the following configuration for your MQTT client(s):

 * Host: mqtt.cloud.rtloc.com
 * Port: 1883 (TCP), 8083 (WSS) or 8883(TCP TLS)